dreamcatcher-tech/network/ideas/Interpulse/CRM/Invoices from PDF Form Template.md

 ## Status during processing
 Handling up to 1,000 invoices is slow for the system, so some progress needs to be shown.

+## Async Iterators
+The PDF generation should be an async iterator so that it can break the main UI thread, and so it can provide updates on progress.
+Process is reported in pages generatored

+Process:
+1. Generate the output pdf.
+2. Estimate the total page count as 1 manifest + N invoices
+3. For each sector:
+	1. generate the manifest
+	2. copy each page into output.pdf
+	3. update the total page count
+	4. generate each invoice, updating the total page count each time
+4. Display indeterminate progress while saving the pdf
+5. Display total PDF size, name, and buttons to open or download

+### Functions:
+#### manifestPage( sector ) -> pdf
+#### invoice( customer, template ) -> pdf
+#### merge( base, donor ) -> pageCount